lalomorales22/penguins/docs/web/control-ui.md

 Cron jobs panel notes:

 - For isolated jobs, delivery defaults to announce summary.
 You can switch to none if you want internal-only runs.
-- Channel/target fields appear when announce is selected.
+- Channel/target fields appear when announce is selected and are meant for advanced custom delivery integrations.
 - New job form includes a **Notify webhook** toggle (`notify` on the job).
 - Gateway webhook posting requires both `notify: true` on the job and `cron.webhook` in config.
 - Set `cron.webhookToken` to send a dedicated bearer token, if omitted the webhook is sent without an auth header.